-So, I am still grasping on to Thanksgiving despite its slow, maniacal disassembly.
+Well, I am still grasping on to Thanksgiving despite its slow, maniacal disassembly.
 We have Black Friday, Shop Local Saturday, and Cyber Monday.
 We have Christmas commercials that overlap Halloween.
 Commercialism is in a no-holds-barred battle against Thanksgiving, and it’s winning.
-To so many people, Thanksgiving is all about Black Friday.

-Last year I saw a commercial that called Thanksgiving “Friendsgiving”; they’ve tossed the gorilla out of the window.
-My guess is that Thanksgiving will fall in line with the other three and four-day weekend holidays: Zoom a few friends and family, pop some popcorn and watch football.
-Yes, I think that is the future of my beloved holiday.
+Just last week I saw a commercial that called Thanksgiving “Friendsgiving”; they’ve tossed the gorilla out of the window.
+My guess is that the Thanksgiving Holy Day will fall in line with the other three-day weekend holidays: FaceTime a few friends and family, pop some popcorn and watch football.
+Yes, I think that is the future of my beloved Holy Day.
 But not for me.
 Not in this house. “… as for me and my household, we will serve the Lord.”
 (Joshua 24:15 NIV).

 Take A Little Time

-In closing, I’d like us to consider Andrae Crouch’s song, “Take A Little Time”.
+In closing, I’d like to leave you with Andrae Crouch’s song, “Take A Little Time”.
+You will be blessed.